 Filing your motion for enforcement and setting your case for a hearing

 Your paperwork will need to be filed with the district clerk for the County in which you reside.
-Note that if you have moved since the time of your divorce you will still be filing your case in the same court where your divorce had been filed.
+Note that if you have moved since your divorce, you will still be filing your case in the same court where your divorce had been filed.
 That court has likely retained jurisdiction in the ability to issue orders related to your case and family.
 Fortunately, almost every County in our area accepts documents solely via online filing these days.
 You would need to gain access to a website that would allow you to file documents online.
-If you have an attorney the attorney will certainly know how to do this step without your oversight.
-However, I always recommend that you stay on top of the work your attorney is doing so you know the process and then you know what steps are being taken to help you.
+If you have an attorney, the attorney will certainly know how to do this step without your oversight.
+However, I always recommend that you stay on top of the work your attorney is doing so you know the process and what steps are being taken to help you.

-The documents will be file-stamped by the clerk. having the documents file-stamped means that you won't have a record of the date on which the motion was filed as well as copies of the documents to take home.
+The documents will be file-stamped by the clerk.
+Having the documents file-stamped means that you won't record the date on which the motion was filed and copies of the documents to take home.
 The official copy will remain at the courthouse for your file.
-Your attorney will have copies of your documents but I would recommend asking the lawyer to send you at least PDF versions of everything that has been filed.
-I find that those clients who simply read the documents that are filed know what is going on in their case much better than a client who allows the attorney to do the work for them.
+Your attorney will have copies of your documents, but I would recommend asking the lawyer to send you at least PDF versions of everything that has been filed.
+I find that those clients who read the filed documents know what is going on in their case much better than a client who allows the attorney to do the work for them.

 Provide notice to your Co-parent that your motion for enforcement has been filed

-This comes down to telling your Co-parent what you see that are violations of the court order in what relief you are going to ask from the court.
+This comes down to telling your Co-parent what you see that are violations of the court order and what relief you will ask from the court.
 Your paperwork from the court will need to be personally served on your Co-parent.
 This means that a private process server or a constable will serve the order to appear in motion for enforcement on your Co-parent.
-If your divorce is still ongoing you can skip this step and simply email a copy to your parent's attorney.
+If your divorce is still ongoing, you can skip this step and email a copy to your parent's attorney.

-If you are enforcement cases occurring after the divorce is already over then you will need to provide a citation and include that along with all your other paperwork from the court.
-The citation explains what your co-parent is being served with as well as when he or she needs to file a response.
-When the constable or private process server completes service to your Co-parent he or she will return a document called a return of citation and file that with your court's clerk.
-Once that return of citation has been in the court's file for at least 10 days you may have a hearing related to your motion for enforcement.
+If you are enforcement cases occurring after the divorce is already over, then you will need to provide a citation and include that along with all your other paperwork from the court.
+The citation explains what your co-parent is being served with and when they need to file a response.
+When the constable or private process server completes service to your Co-parent, they will return a document called a return of citation and file that with your court's clerk.
+Once that return of citation has been in the court's file for at least 10 days, you may have a hearing related to your motion for enforcement.

 Getting ready for a hearing on your motion for enforcement

-It isn't enough to simply wait around after filing the paperwork until the day of your hearing arrives.
-Brother, you have to continue to prepare in the meantime Ann should be working towards a settlement, if possible, with your Co-parent before the court date even gets here.
+It isn't enough to wait around after filing the paperwork until the day of your hearing arrives.
+Brother, you have to continue to prepare; in the meantime, Ann should be working towards a settlement, if possible, with your Co-parent before the court date even gets here.
 I think most people would agree that it is far preferable to settle your case outside of court than to wait and see what a judge has to say once you can present evidence.

-If a settlement will not be possible you should work on preparing any witnesses that you are going to present in a hearing.
+If a settlement is not possible, you should prepare any witnesses that you are going to present in a hearing.
 This could be family members, friends, or any person who has pertinent information about the wrongful denial of your Visitation or possession.
-You and your attorney should prepare questions to ask these folks and work with these people to practice their responses and anticipate cross-examination from the opposing attorney.
+You and your attorney should prepare questions to ask these folks and work with them to practice their responses and anticipate cross-examination from the opposing attorney.

-It may sound like doing this next step is too little too late but I would recommend looking at your court orders to re-familiarize yourself with what the temporary orders or final decree of divorce have to say regarding your possession or Visitation schedule.
+It may sound like doing this next step is too little too late.
+Still, I would recommend looking at your court orders to re-familiarize yourself with what the temporary orders or final decree of divorce have to say regarding your possession or Visitation schedule.
 The fact is that this information will be relevant to your case and a possible hearing.
 At the very least, you could be questioned about the order on the witness stand and have to be able to have at least a passing knowledge of what your order says.
-Otherwise, it is helpful to be able to understand what the order says so that your testimony is better overall.
+Otherwise, it is helpful to understand what the order says so that your testimony is better overall.

 The hearing itself

-Simply put, the hearing is spent with you asking the judge for what you want and explaining why it is that you should get what you were asking for.
-Assuming that your hearing will be in-person you should leave in plenty of time to make it to the courthouse.
-If you live in the suburbs of Houston and are having to drive downtown to the courthouse you should make sure that you have left and plenty of time.
+Simply put, the hearing is spent with you asking the judge for what you want and explaining why you should get what you were asking for.
+Assuming that your hearing will be in person, you should leave in plenty of time to make it to the courthouse.
+If you live in the suburbs of Houston and are having to drive downtown to the courthouse, you should make sure that you have left and plenty of time.
 Getting to the courthouse early is not a bad thing.
 You should look up beforehand what floor the courthouse your courtroom is on and be prepared to wait in line as you go through security.

-Unless you are an attorney you will not be able to cross the threshold at the front of the courtroom and approach him or her while the court is in session.
+Unless you are an attorney, you will not be able to cross the threshold at the front of the courtroom and approach them while the court is in session.
 Most courts have their offices next to the courtroom.
 You should make a point to stop by the clerk's office before the court to see if they need any additional documents or if the judge will want anything at the time of your hearing starting.
-Once you have determined what the judge needs before your hearing you should go to the courtroom and take a seat.
+Once you have determined what the judge needs before your hearing, you should go to the courtroom and take a seat.

 Keep in mind that talking to a judge does not have to be difficult.
-You should approach the judge only if asked but it should be courteous and respectful when answering his or her questions.
-The bottom line is the judge needs to know how your Co-parent violated the court order and on what dates the violation occurred.
-If you have an attorney you should expect to answer questions from him or her regarding these violations period if you are representing yourself then you should be prepared to testify directly to the judge based on the questions he or she asks you.
+You should approach the judge only if asked, but it should be courteous and respectful when answering his or her questions.
+The bottom line is that the judge needs to know how your Co-parent violated the court order and what dates the violation occurred.
+If you have an attorney, you should expect to answer questions regarding these violations, period; if you are representing yourself, you should be prepared to testify directly to the judge based on the questions they ask you.

-You should avoid speaking casually or in a vulgar fashion about your opposing party and should be respectful of him or her.
+You should avoid speaking casually or in a vulgar fashion about your opposing party and should be respectful of them.
 Remember that this is not a personal matter for you.
-Once you step into the courtroom you should act in a businesslike manner and approach the case as such.
-Assuming that your Co-parent is appearing in the hearing you should be prepared to cross-examine any witnesses he or she presents if you do not have an attorney.
+Once you step into the courtroom, you should act in a businesslike manner and approach the case as such.
+Assuming that your Co-parent appears in the hearing, you should be prepared to cross-examine any witnesses they present if you do not have an attorney.

-Once the judge has listened to all testimony and received all evidence he or she will issue a decision in your case.
-Oftentimes the judge will issue a ruling on the spot and he should be prepared to write down everything he or she says.
-What the judge states in their ruling will need to be written down in order on motion for enforcement of the Visitation order.
+Once the judge has listened to all testimony and received all evidence, they will issue a decision in your case.
+Oftentimes the judge will issue a ruling on the spot, and he should be prepared to write down everything they say; what the judge states in their ruling will need to be written down in motion for enforcement of the Visitation order.
 Florida needs to say and reflect exactly what the judges said.
-Once the order has been signed by all parties you would submit it to the judge for their signature.
+Once all parties have signed the order, you would submit it to the judge for their signature.

 By now, I hope you have seen how important it is for you to have an attorney to represent you in an enforcement case.
-From the beginning of the case before filing until the end when an order needs to submit it to the judge many moving pieces require a great deal of know-how and skill to accomplish.
-What I like to mention to people in this regard is that while you could represent yourself in an enforcement case your time is likely needed elsewhere in your life.
-Most of us do not have an unlimited amount of time to be able to devote to a legal case like this.
+From the beginning of the case before filing until the end, when an order needs to submit it to the judge, many moving pieces require a great deal of know-how and skill to accomplish.
+I like to mention to people in this regard that while you could represent yourself in an enforcement case, your time is likely needed elsewhere in your life.
+Most of us do not have an unlimited amount of time to devote to a legal case like this.
 You are better off working with an experienced and knowledgeable family law attorney rather than taking it up to chance by representing yourself.